+Table 7: Final list of challenges addressed by the AgTech community

 The process requires indicating the top three common challenges that the targeted AgTech sector is facing.
-By addressing the top three problems of the AgTech industry, EGI is capable of building a tailor made solution for the sector’s stakeholders, providing them with services and infrastructures that matter the most for them.
+By addressing the top three problems of the AgTech industry, EGI is capable of building a tailor made solution for the sector’s stakeholders, providing them with services and infrastructures that matter the most to them.

-Figure 17: Which of the following are the top challenges that should be addressed, in order to serve your users in a better way?
+Figure 19: Which of the following are the top challenges that should be addressed, in order to serve your users in a better way?
 (Question 11)